 Related: Why do we need vitamin D?

-Adults with a vitamin D deficiency may experience fatigue, thinning hair, aches or cramps, changes in mood, depression, or weakness.
+Adults with a vitamin D deficiency may experience fatigue; changes in mood (such as depression); or muscle cramps, aches, or weakness.

-In addition, a low vitamin D level may also be associated with an increased risk of certain health conditions like bone weakness (osteomalacia) and heart disease.
+In addition, a low vitamin D level may also be associated with an increased risk of certain health conditions like bone weakness (osteomalacia) and potentially heart disease.
+[2, 3]

 In children, a chronically low vitamin D level may lead to rickets.
 Rickets is a rare disorder that causes bone pain, joint deformities, and muscle weakness.
 Besides rickets, children who are deficient in vitamin D may experience sore, painful, or weak muscles.